 Fiber.
 This nutrient has so many benefits, yet many people don’t get enough in their diets.
 Most know that fiber can promote bowel health and encourage regular bowel movements.
 However, it also can lower cholesterol levels, control blood glucose levels, and help maintain a healthy weight.

 Tomato products should be a staple in every kitchen pantry.
 Not only are they quick and convenient, they contain many nutrients that promote health!
+The heating process that all tomatoes go through for preparation actually helps break down the cell walls and make the nutrients easier to absorb.
+For example, when cooked tomatoes deliver 2-3X more lycopene than a raw tomato!
 So, what are you waiting for?
 The next time you’re at the store go ahead and grab a can (or three) of some canned tomato products to use in the kitchen this week.

 Need some recipe inspiration?
 Try out some of our favorites: